 A good tip to remember is that when you’re shopping, you can compare food labels easily by the colour coded food labels that are on most foods.
-A colour chart shows the nutritional value of the food in question and it’s a good idea to switch to food that is marked no added sugars/sugar free.
+A colour chart shows the nutritional value of the food in question and it’s a good idea to switch to food that is marked with no added sugars/sugar-free.
 Go for foods that are more ‘greens’ and ‘ambers’ compared to foods that are rich in red.

 For more on health tips and advice, please visit our website.